 The purpose of this chapter is to delineate the procedures, requirements and approval standards that apply to land use and zoning applications and approvals.

-Table 19.16-1
+19.16.015 Table of Land Use Decision Processes.

 This table is an illustrative summary of the administrative and legislative decision processes in Title 19.
 If there are any inconsistencies between this table and the other provisions of this Title, the other provisions of the Title govern.